October Carnivore Challenge is OPEN

 Ketosis

-Both diets emphasise reaching ketosis to burn fat instead of carbs to promote fat melting and weight loss, but the Carnivore Diet limits carbohydrate consumption from the start, whereas the Atkins Diet reaches ketosis in its initial phase before reintroducing carbs in later phases.
+Both diets emphasize reaching ketosis to burn fat instead of carbs to promote fat melting and weight loss, but the Carnivore Diet limits carbohydrate consumption from the start, whereas the Atkins Diet reaches ketosis in its initial phase before reintroducing carbs in later phases.

 Individual factors, preferences, and perseverance are among the main factors affecting the effectiveness of a diet.